neerajasridhar1992/helloworldflask/README.md

  ii. ***Service Account Key Creation:*** While I intended to create the service account keys directly through Terraform, I encountered a JSON marshaling error.
 To proceed with the project, I temporarily used the gcloud CLI to generate the keys manually.
 In a production setting, I would resolve this issue to automate the key creation process fully.

- iii. ***Testing Done***: I have tested this whole document against a test project in GCP, and things do appear smooth.
+ iii. ***Testing Done***: I have tested this whole document and the deployment procedure against a test project in GCP, and things do appear smooth.

 ## Monitoring
 * Discussed about monitoring here: [Monitoring](https://github.com/neerajasridhar1992/helloworldflask/blob/main/Monitoring.md)